 As covered above with custodial accounts, you can get your kids started in stocks through one of these unique accounts.

-You can gift stock to a child by opening a custodial brokerage account and transfer existing shares of stock, exchanged-traded funds, mutual funds or other securities you’d like to gift into the custodial account.
+You can gift stock to a child by opening a investment account for kids (custodial brokerage account) and transfer existing shares of stock, exchanged-traded funds, mutual funds or other securities you’d like to gift into the custodial account.